 There is a distinct opportunity for organizations to better accept, acknowledge, and learn how to adapt, flow and intentionally shift within these four structures.
-Doing this enables them to affect the deep, powerful and positive changes that innovation requires: because they will deliver successful organizational change or reinventions, develop innovative organizations and achieve business transformations that result in increased competitiveness, growth and value.
+Doing this enables them to affect the deep, powerful and positive changes that organisational innovation requires: because they will deliver successful change or reinventions, develop high-performance organisations that achieve business and digital transformations that result in increased competitiveness, growth and value.

 People feel uncomfortable, out of control, insecure or unsafe, or a mixture of these painful stress states.

 This suggests that, when people are expected to change by “failing fast to learn quickly,” all these painful stress factors, combine unconsciously with their old memories, perfectionism, and emotional anchors around making mistakes and failure, punishment and retribution, and implicitly come out to play in the form of resistance.

 This is what prevents them from seeing, adapting to, and realizing the possibilities and benefits that change brings.